EA-Wardie/pocketbase-cloudflare-push-example/README.md

-## PocketBase Vloudflare Push Notifications Example
+## PocketBase Cloudflare Push Notifications Example
 A simple implementation example for push notifications using PocketBase and Cloudflare workers.

 #### Prerequisites